edificeio/skeletons/Readme.md

-<center>Ent-core gradle archetypes</center>
+<center>Ent-core gradle skeletons</center>
 ==========================

-This project aims to ease the task of programmers by providing several ent-core archetypes along with an easy-to-use gradle build system.
+This project aims to ease the task of programmers by providing several ent-core skeletons along with an easy-to-use gradle build system.

 For more information on ent-core, please visit the GitHub repository at the following address :